-Hope lies at the heart of the support from people around the world who have reached out to touch our lives and the lives of all NPC families around the world.
-Their unflagging love and unprecedented generosity are also the basis for hope in Parseghian Fund-sponsored research in 75 labs around the world—research that may have implications not only for those with NP-C, but for those with other cholesterol metabolism disorders, as well as Alzheimer’s.
+Hope lies at the heart of the support from people around the world who have reached out to touch our lives and the lives of all NPC families.
+Their unflagging love and unprecedented generosity have been the basis for hope in Parseghian Fund-sponsored research in 75 labs around the world—research that may have implications not only for those with NP-C, but for those with other cholesterol metabolism disorders, as well as Alzheimer’s and Ebola.

 And, to those of you who are just learning about our cause, on behalf of NPC families around the world who look to the Ara Parseghian Medical Research Fund as their hope in finding a treatment through medical research, we invite you to please…join us in this valiant effort.